ammonshepherd/arduino-tuts/arduino-and-processing/arduino-to-processing-multiple-values.md

 }
 ```

-We need to combine the sensor data into one "output", so we print the first sensor value, then a comma, then the second sensor value with the new line character to end the "output".
+We need to combine the sensor data into one "data packet", so we print the first sensor value, then a comma, then the second sensor value with the new line character to end the "data packet".

 ```c++
   Serial.print(distance);